gidavies/WebAppDevOpsLab/README.md

 # Lab 6: Automated Testing with Selenium

 Integrating automated tests into your DevOps pipeline can help drive quality whilst deploying more frequently.
 This lab integrates [Selenium](http://www.seleniumhq.org/), a popular testing framework, into your pipeline.
+Selenium allows you to automate the testing of your web application using all the main browsers, reducing the manual testing required.

 ## Task 1: Create the Selenium tests